New Setting Available to Meeting Organizers

 Updated March 30: Microsoft says that the update will roll-out to both commercial and GCC tenants in late April and be complete by mid-May.

 General Lobby Control

 The automatically admit people setting in the Teams meeting policy assigned to the organizer controls the default lobby admittance setting for meetings (Figure 1).
 In other words, unless an organizer does something to update the meeting, the setting in the meeting policy assigned to their account is used.

 Meeting policies are often configured to use People in my organization and guests as the default for automatic joining to allow tenant users (including guests in the tenant directory) to enter meetings without interruption.
 With this setting, federated users (people who can sign into another Office 365 tenant) and anonymous users wait in the lobby until approved to join by the meeting organizer or a presenter.

 Organizer Control Over the Meeting Lobby

 Organizers can allow some or all participants to bypass the lobby for individual meetings by updating the settings for the meeting though the Teams calendar app or the Teams meeting add-in for Outlook, including the add-on for Google calendar.
 Figure 2 shows the People I Invite lobby bypass setting being chosen for a meeting.
 The new lobby bypass setting can be applied to meetings scheduled before the update becomes available in a tenant.

 The reminder to turn off the ability to allow participants to forward the meeting invite is good advice.
-This prevents people who receive a forwarded invitation being frustrated when they cannot join because they are not on the original invitee list.
+This prevents people who receive a forwarded invitation being frustrated if the organizer removes them from the meeting because they are not on the original invitee list.
 To turn off forwarding, go to Response options for the meeting and uncheck Allow forwarding.